mlennox/swapiexplorer/README.md

 # Star Wars API explorer

+This is a react-native app that uses the wonderful Star Wars API.
+The intention is to produce an app that allows you to navigate around the data in a variety of ways.

 ## Jest
 I can't say I'm liking it much as I don't like Jasmine much and it uses Jasmine as a stepping-off point, I prefer AVA which sorta, kinda, mostly is based on TAP.